-Educators are responsible for creating classes in which all students – regardless of race, ethnicity, class, gender, sexuality, nationality, or other identities – feel welcome and capable of succeeding.
-In this working group, participants will uncover a variety of approaches to help all students learn and thrive to the best of their abilities.
-Over four weekly meetings, participants will complete a series of readings, engage in discussion on inclusive teaching and identify skills and practices to implement in their classes to make these more inclusive and equitable.
-Participants will also workshop academic job market materials so that these convey a commitment to diversity and inclusion.
-Open to Penn doctoral and terminal master’s students and postdocs and focused on those who will be teaching undergraduates at Penn or other institutions.
+Educators are responsible for creating classes in which all students feel welcome and capable of succeeding.
+How can identities salient to our students (race, ethnicity, class, gender, sexuality, nationality, and other backgrounds) not only be valued in the classroom, but leveraged as strengths for learning?
+In this mini course, participants will uncover a variety of approaches to help students learn and thrive to the best of their abilities.
+Over five weekly meetings, participants will complete a series of readings, engage in discussion on inclusive teaching, and identify skills and practices to implement in their classes to make these more inclusive and equitable.
+Participants will also draft and workshop academic job market materials so that these convey a commitment to diversity and inclusion.
+Open to Penn doctoral and terminal master’s students and postdocs.
 Attendance counts as two workshops towards the CTL Teaching Certificate.

 COURSE IN COLLEGE TEACHING